9:15am PT by Rick Porter

 "In 1938, Los Angeles was facing some hard questions about its future and its soul.
 Our characters must do the same," Logan said.
 "There are no easy answers.
 There are only powerful questions and arresting moral challenges.
 As always in the world of Penny Dreadful, there are no heroes or villains in this world, only protagonists and antagonists; complicated and conflicted characters living on the fulcrum of moral choice."

-The story will involve a young LAPD detective and his family, his veteran partner and a shape-shifting demon.
+The story will involve a young LAPD detective (Daniel Zovatto) and his family, his veteran partner (Nathan Lane) and a shape-shifting demon (Natalie Dormer).
+The show began filming in August 2019; a premiere date hasn't been set.

 Tiago Vega, played by Daniel Zovatto (Here and Now), is a young detective at the LAPD who investigates a grisly murder.
 The case will eventually sweep him into an epic story that reflects the rich history of the city.